GradyConwell/resumeSite/ResumeWebsite/src/projects/pencils.md

 # Pencil Replacement Parts

 This page is still under construction!
-Check back soon.
+I'll finish it eventually.

 For now, enjoy some fun pictures!
 Oh, and I got featured by someone on youtube, that's worth checking out too!